Elm leaf beetle, Xanthogaleruca luteola

 Prevention

 Maintaining tree vigor through adequate irrigation is important, especially in areas with summer drought.
 Dead or dying branches should be removed, and unnecessary pruning should be avoided.
 When pruning, it is important to make cuts properly on young trees during late fall and winter.
-Some elms are resistant to attack by elm leaf beetle, including Accolade, Emerald Sunshine, Frontier, Prospector, and most Chinese elms except for Dynasty.
+Some elms are resistant to attack by elm leaf beetle, including Accolade, Emerald Sunshine, Frontier, Prospector, most Chinese elms except for Dynasty.

 To prevent elm leaf beetles in the household, it is recommended to repair screens, door sweeps, and seal exterior cracks in June or July before beetles attempt to migrate indoors as temperatures drop.